Below: Dedication of the Wayside Calvary on 30th August 1936

 Stile near the Gwent-Powys border on the Pilgrimage walk route

-The date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 19th August 2017.
-Our News section has further details, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA. email: email@example.com
+The provisional date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.
+Our News section will have further details in due course, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA. email: firstname.lastname@example.org

-The date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 19th August 2017.
+The provisional date of the next Father Ignatius Memorial Trust pilgrimage is Saturday 18th August 2018.

-Our News section has further details, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA.
+Our News section will have further details in due course, or you may contact Dr Peter Davies, Father Ignatius Memorial Trust Secretary, 43 St Helen’s Road, Abergavenny NP7 5YA.

 The Llanthony Apparitions

 On 30 August 1880 strange events took place at the Monastery.
 The focal point of the abbey church was the high altar with its lofty reredos and magnificent tabernacle for the reservation of the Blessed Sacrament, the ‘shrine of perpetual adoration’.
 That morning 20-year-old Brother Dunstan was kneeling at a prayer desk in the centre of the church taking his turn at the daily ‘watch’, when he saw the monstrance containing the Host appear on the altar in front of the tabernacle door.
 Later the same morning Janet Owens (an associate sister) had the same experience, but thought the Sacrament ‘had been left out for some reason’.